This story about a writer, for writers, I consider one of my most important.

 “Emma shared with me the introduction to one of these,” I said.

-The way he said it threw me off because I couldn’t tell if he was indicating he knew her, or didn’t know her.
+“Emma?” he said.
+The way he said it threw me off because I couldn’t tell if he were indicating he knew her, or didn’t know her.

 “Garston’s sister-in-law.
 Wife of the brother, you know, the one who burned his work.”